joelheaps/blog/content/local-hiking/index.md

 # Omaha, NE Local Hiking

 This is a collection of some of my favorite hiking venues around the Omaha, Nebraska metro.
 This is a mix of general hiking "areas" and specific trails.
+List is generally organized from North to South.

 ## Jones Creek Pond and Sarah's Trail